chuxiaoy/DS202_final_project/README.md

 structure of the plot, second sentence describes main finding, third sentence describes outliers/follow-up.</small>
 </p>

-![This is the figure caption.
-Make sure to use the description we practised in the homework: first sentence describes structure of the plot, second sentence describes main finding, third sentence describes outliers/follow-up.](README_files/figure-gfm/2nd%20scatterplot-1.png)

 Additionally, you can also refer to different sections in your writeup by using anchors (links) to section headers.
 Here, we are referring to